chrisgrieser/shimmering-focus/docs/Reading and Scanning.md

 - Decreased font size variation to increase readability & information density
 - Overscroll at the bottom of the editor and settings tabs.
 - The [Max View](#max-view--focus-view) is useful for displaying wide markdown tables.
+- Command Palette: Plugin Names are moved to the for easier scannability.

 ![](https://user-images.githubusercontent.com/73286100/144147616-59ba2513-78cc-4143-91e5-c222bc307bd9.gif)